aj2duncan/Two-stageSampleSizeCalculator/background.md

 ------

 This two-stage sample size calculator was built by <a target="_blank" href="http://www.aj2duncan.com">Andrew Duncan</a>.
 If you have any comments or suggestions about improvements that can be made please get in [touch](<mailto:andrew.duncan.ic@uhi.ac.uk>).
+If you are interested in developing this further, the code is currently hosted on <a target="_blank" href="https://github.com/aj2duncan/Two-stageSampleSizeCalculator">Github</a>.

 <div style='text-align:center'>